prachisudrik/prachisudrik.github.io/old-about.md

 ## Where else can you find me?

-You can find me on a variety of world wild interweb sites where my username is usually "rsms".
+You can find me on a variety of world wild interweb sites.

 - [Twitter](https://www.twitter.com/@prachi41024)
 - [Instagram](https://www.instagram.com/prachisudrik/) — If you want to connect as a friend!

-<a href="https://www.twitter.com/@prachi41024" class="twitter-follow-button" data-show-count="false" data-size="large">Follow @prachi41024</a>